 Voting Rights: Holders of our common stock are entitled to one vote per one share of common stock.
-Holders of Series A Preferred Stock are entitled to ten votes per one share of Series A Preferred Stock.
-The Series A Preferred Stock will vote together with the common stock.
-See "Description of Capital Stock" on page 82.
+Holders of Series A Preferred Stock

+"Description of Capital Stock" on page 82.

 RISK FACTORS

 An investment in our common stock involves a high degree of risk.
 Before deciding whether to invest in our common stock, you should consider carefully the risks described below, together with all of the other information set forth in this prospectus, including the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operation" and our consolidated financial statements and related notes.
 If any of these risks actually occurs, our business, financial condition, results of operations or cash flow could be materially and adversely affected, which could cause the trading price of our common stock to decline, resulting in a loss of all or part of your investment.
 The risks described below and in the sections referenced above are not the only ones that we face.
 Additional risks not presently known to us or that we currently deem immaterial may also affect our business.
 You should only consider investing in our shares of common stock if you can bear the risk of loss of your entire investment.